 The Texas Mounted Rifles also established a fortified lookout post at Tower Hill in 1861, located about five miles southeast of town, about 10.7 miles southeast (straight-line) of the Camp Elizabeth site, and 0.85 mile due north of Foster Cemetery.
 Stone walls are still extant.

 An outpost hospital for Fort Concho, located about nine miles northwest of town.
 Monument at site.

 (1852 - 1864, 1867, 1870), near Fort Chadbourne

 A Federal infantry post built on the Butterfield Overland Mail route, on the east side of Oak Creek four miles northeast of town, 11 miles north of Bronte.
 It was originally called Camp on Oak Creek.
 Used by the Confederates during the Civil War (CSA Texas Mounted Rifles in 1861, Texas Rangers intermittently afterwards to 1864).
 Re-garrisoned in 1867, the troops were later transferred to Fort Concho due to water shortages.
 Used for about another year as a picket post for Fort Concho.
 Sandstone ruins still exist, and there are plans to restore the fort.
-Located on private property, but the owners allow drive-throughs.
+Located on private property, but the owners allow drive-throughs with prior permission.
 A marker is located near an old cemetery south of US 277.
 See also Handbook of Texas Online

 (1858), unknown location